bitstrings/junit-clptr/README.md

 The file should be on the classpath.

-You can override the excludes file using the system property `org.bitstrings.test.junit.runner.TestClassLoader.excludes`.
+You can override the excludes file location using the system property `org.bitstrings.test.junit.runner.TestClassLoader.excludes`.
 ```
 org.bitstrings.test.junit.runner.TestClassLoader.excludes=com/company/res/clptr-excludes.properties
 ```